haoxiaoci/haoxiaoci.github.io/source/_posts/pep8things.md

 ```
 Algorithm Design
 The main data structure in YAPF is the UnwrappedLine object.
-It holds a list of FormatTokens, that we would want to place on a single line if there were no column limit.
-An exception being a comment in the middle of an expression statement will force the line to be formatted on more than one line.
+It holds a list of FormatTokens,

+that we would want to place on a single line if there were no column limit.
+An exception being

+a comment in the middle of an expression statement will force the line to be formatted on more

+than one line.
 The formatter works on one UnwrappedLine object at a time.

 An UnwrappedLine typically won't affect the formatting of lines before or after it.
-There is a part of the algorithm that may join two or more UnwrappedLines into one line.
-For instance, an if-then statement with a short body can be placed on a single line:
+There is a

+part of the algorithm that may join two or more UnwrappedLines into one line.
+For instance, an

+if-then statement with a short body can be placed on a single line:

 if a == 42: continue

 YAPF's formatting algorithm creates a weighted tree that acts as the solution space for the algorithm.

-Each node in the tree represents the result of a formatting decision --- i.e., whether to split or not to split before a token.
+Each node in the tree represents the result of a formatting decision --- i.e., whether to split

+or not to split before a token.
 Each formatting decision has a cost associated with it.
+Therefore,

-Therefore, the cost is realized on the edge between two nodes.
-(In reality, the weighted tree doesn't have separate edge objects, so the cost resides on the nodes themselves.)
+the cost is realized on the edge between two nodes.
+(In reality, the weighted tree doesn't have

+separate edge objects, so the cost resides on the nodes themselves.)

 For example, take the following Python code snippet.
-For the sake of this example, assume that line (1) violates the column limit restriction and needs to be reformatted.
+For the sake of this example, assume that

+line (1) violates the column limit restriction and needs to be reformatted.

 def xxxxxxxxxxx(aaaaaaaaaaaa, bbbbbbbbb, cccccccc, dddddddd, eeeeee):  # 1
     pass                                                               # 2

-For line (1), the algorithm will build a tree where each node (a FormattingDecisionState object) is the state of the line at that token given the decision to split before the token or not.
-Note: the FormatDecisionState objects are copied by value so each node in the graph is unique and a change in one doesn't affect other nodes.
+For line (1), the algorithm will build a tree where each node (a FormattingDecisionState object)

+is the state of the line at that token given the decision to split before the token or not.

+Note: the FormatDecisionState objects are copied by value so each node in the graph is unique

+and a change in one doesn't affect other nodes.

 Heuristics are used to determine the costs of splitting or not splitting.
-Because a node holds the state of the tree up to a token's insertion, it can easily determine if a splitting decision will violate one of the style requirements.
-For instance, the heuristic is able to apply an extra penalty to the edge when not splitting between the previous token and the one being added.
+Because a node holds

+the state of the tree up to a token's insertion, it can easily determine if a splitting decision

+will violate one of the style requirements.
+For instance, the heuristic is able to apply an extra

+penalty to the edge when not splitting between the previous token and the one being added.

-There are some instances where we will never want to split the line, because doing so will always be detrimental (i.e., it will require a backslash-newline, which is very rarely desirable).
+There are some instances where we will never want to split the line, because doing so will always

+be detrimental (i.e., it will require a backslash-newline, which is very rarely desirable).

 For line (1), we will never want to split the first three tokens: def, xxxxxxxxxxx, and (.
+Nor will

-Nor will we want to split between the ) and the : at the end.
+we want to split between the ) and the : at the end.
 These regions are said to be "unbreakable."

-This is reflected in the tree by there not being a "split" decision (left hand branch) within the unbreakable region.
+This is reflected in the tree by there not being a "split" decision (left hand branch) within

+the unbreakable region.

-Now that we have the tree, we determine what the "best" formatting is by finding the path through the tree with the lowest cost.
+Now that we have the tree, we determine what the "best" formatting is by finding the path through

+the tree with the lowest cost.

+And that's it!
 ```